subhadipchowdhury/subhadipchowdhury.github.io/teaching/Summer2018.CAAP/index.md

 __You should do the homework exercises and reading BEFORE the next class, but turn in your work on the date given.__

-__Thursday and Friday’s assignments are due on Tuesday next week.
-Monday and Tuesday’s assignments are due on Friday (same week).__
+__Thursday and Friday’s assignments are due on Thursday next week.
+Monday and Tuesday’s assignments are due on Tuesday next week.__

 | Lec.
 No. | Date | Assignment/Quiz | Due Date | Solutions |
 |----------|------|------------|----------|-----------|